TaXi0k/TaXi0k/README.md

     <tr>
       <td></td>
       <td></td>
       <td><strong>Note:</strong> I don't have any certificates, that's just my estimation (what I'd give myself) so it likely isn't objective.
-TBH most marks should be a lot lower.</td>
+TBH most marks should propably be a lot lower.</td>
     </tr>
   </tbody>
 </table>